mcpalumbo/fasttarget/README.md

 5. **Metabolism:**
    - `metabolism`: Set to `True` if metabolic data is to be analyzed; otherwise, set to `False`.
    - Provide paths to your SBML file, chokepoint file, and smarttable file if metabolism is enabled.

+   **Note:** To get help on how to generate these files, please read the tutorials in the `tutorial` folder.

 6. **Offtarget Analysis:**
    - `offtarget.human`: Set to `True` to enable human offtarget analysis.